ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * O. de la Tullaye, _L'int&#233;gration consid&#233;r&#233;e comme l'alg&#232;bre d'un triple_.
 Rapport de Stage de D.E.A. manuscrit 1971.

-The factorization of the Giry monad, defined on the category of measurable spaces, through the category of super convex spaces, is described in
+The factorization of the Giry monad, defined on the category of standard measurable spaces, through the category of super convex spaces, is described in

-* {#Sturtz19} [[Kirk Sturtz]], _The equivalence of the categories of Giry-algebras and super convex spaces_, [arXiv:1907.03209](http://arxiv.org/abs/1907.03209)
+* {#Sturtz22} [[Kirk Sturtz]], _Giry algebras via the support of a probability measure_,  arXiv:2202:10819](https://arxiv.org/abs/2202.10819)

-which generalize the preliminary work
+which has evolved from the preliminary work

 * K. Sturtz, _Categorical Probability Theory_, [arXiv:1406.6030](http://arxiv.org/abs/1406.6030)

 which views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
-The preservation of limits (of countable affine sums) is automatic in the category of super convex spaces, and necessary for the factorization.
+(The major shortcoming of that article is that he author failed to recognize the need for \emph{countably} affine maps, rather than finite affine maps.)

 That article includes some corrections from an earlier version of the article, pointed out in